AutoRun / AutoPlay with a USB Flash Drive in Windows 7

 You should also place the program file in the root folder of the USB drive and give the program a descriptive filename such as "StartMe.exe" or "Autorun.exe" etc. Also make sure that no other program files (.EXE files) are located in the root folder because this can confuse the user.
 Other program files should be located in sub folders on the USB flash drive.

-But remember, most people are still using Windows XP or Windows Vista
+But remember, many people are still using Windows XP or Windows Vista

-If you currently use AutoRun with USB sticks you should continue doing so because of the high proportion of people still using Windows XP or Windows Vista as the operating system on their computer, and this will probably not change for many years.
+If you currently use AutoRun with USB sticks you should continue doing so because of the high proportion of people still using Windows XP or Windows Vista as the operating system on their computer.
 You should also add instructions in your documentation informing Windows 7 users how to start your program manually; the number of Windows 7 users will of course increase every year.

 You should also be aware of that it is also possible to download and install functionality to Windows XP and Windows Vista that blocks AutoRun in same way as in Windows 7.
 However, this requires that the user downloads and installs this changed functionality manually and most will not do so.
 It is also possible to turn off AutoRun and AutoPlay without this update from Microsoft and some users have already done so.